 In the event of an earthquake or volcanic eruption:

 - monitor local media to stay informed of the evolving situation

 - follow the instructions of local authorities, including evacuation orders

 Emergency services exist but may be subject to certain limitations.
 In case of emergency, dial:

 - police: 110 / 120

 Guatemalan authorities provide information and assistance to tourists via their ASISTUR and DISETUR programs.
 They may arrange security escorts for road travel or organized hiking activities.

 Guatemala City - Embassy of Canada

-For emergency assistance after hours, call the Embassy of Canada in Guatemala City and follow the instructions.
-You may also make a collect call to the Emergency Watch and Response Centre in Ottawa at 613-996-8885.
+For emergency consular assistance, call the Embassy of Canada to Guatemala, in Guatemala City, and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 - Date modified: